Bismarck and Mandan, North Dakota, Winter 1804-05: South Tour

 Stop 1: Keelboat Park

 Take a morning drive along River Road or a stroll along the parallel Riverfront Trail.
 Stop and see Steamboat Warehouse State Historic Site.
 In Keelboat Park, find a full-size replica barge for the kids to explore.
-View the nearby colorful representations of figured from the time.
+View the nearby colorful representations of figures from the time.
 See the Four Headed Thunderbird Statue created by eight students and unveiled during the Lewis & Clark Bicentennial.
 Other public art in Bismarck may be found here: https://www.bisparks.org/parks-trails/eagle-sculptures/

 Location Image